 Crystal Palace: Eberechi Eze and Marc Guehi to start Conference League play-off amid transfer talk

-Tottenham are targeting Eberechi Eze while Marc Guehi is subject of interest from Liverpool but both will start Conference League play-off against Fredrikstad on Thursday; Eagles boss Oliver Glasner says key pair "will play a crucial part as long as they are here"
+Arsenal are close to agreeing a deal for Eberechi Eze while Marc Guehi is subject of interest from Liverpool but both will start Conference League play-off against Fredrikstad on Thursday; Eagles boss Oliver Glasner says key pair "will play a crucial part as long as they are here"

-Eberechi Eze and Marc Guehi will start for Crystal Palace in Thursday's UEFA Conference League play-off against Fredrikstad despite transfer speculation, boss Oliver Glasner has confirmed.
+Eberechi Eze and Marc Guehi will start for Crystal Palace in Thursday's UEFA Conference League play-off against Fredrikstad despite transfer speculation, boss Oliver Glasner said on Wednesday.

+However, Arsenal are now close to agreeing a deal for Eze after a major twist on Wednesday evening.

-Tottenham are believed to be working on a deal to sign Eze, while Guehi has been subject to interest from Liverpool with just one year left on his contract at Selhurst Park.
+Guehi, meanwhile, has been the subject of interest from Liverpool with just one year left on his contract at Selhurst Park.

 However, Glasner says the pair - who also started Palace's Community Shield win over Manchester City and Premier League draw at Chelsea - will continue to play a "crucial role" for the Eagles as long as they remain contracted to the club.